jinpeng0528/BalConpas/README.md

 This is an official implementation of the paper "Strike a Balance in Continual Panoptic Segmentation", submitted to ECCV 2024.

-## Clarification of Anonymity
-Our code is built upon some previous open-source libraries, including [Mask2Former](https://github.com/facebookresearch/Mask2Former), [Detectron2](https://github.com/facebookresearch/detectron2/tree/main), and others.
-These libraries originally contained some names of authors or institutions.
-We have made every effort to remove these.
-However, to ensure full coverage in case we missed anything, we hereby clarify: any names of people or institutions that appear in the code do not imply any specific association with the authors of this submission.

-Additionally, subsequent sections may refer to the installation of certain packages or the downloading of datasets.
-These references are purely for sourcing purposes and should not be interpreted as having any relation to the authors of this submission.

 ## Installation